 Enthusiasm is more important than ability!
 Why not give it a try this Sunday?

 Just inform a sides-person and they will guide you to our Choir Vestry, or, for further information, please contact email@example.com

 Originally situated in the garden of Bishop’s House and newly constructed in 2020, the Remembrance Garden is situated in front of the main ( side entrance) side door of Holy Trinity Church, the centrepiece of which is the original roof cross from the Church, dated around 1867.

 Bouquets and wreaths may be placed in memory of loved ones.
 Seating is provided nearby for private prayer and contemplation.
 For the placement of memorial plaques please contact firstname.lastname@example.org or email@example.com

-Become a recognised member of the congregation: if you wish to join the Electoral roll or be a Church council Member just contact Peter Spence one of the Church Wardens in Church or email firstname.lastname@example.org
+Become a recognised member of the congregation: if you wish to join the Electoral roll or be a Church council Member or join the rota for being a sides person or do some readings, just contact Peter Spence one of the Church Wardens in Church or email firstname.lastname@example.org

 Church Wardens :